Syria Iraq: The Islamic State militant group

-The US said the fall of Iraq's second city to ISIS posed a threat to the entire region.
+The US said the fall of Iraq's second city posed a threat to the entire region.
 It may also have made ISIS the most cash-rich militant group in the world.

 Initially, the group relied on donations from wealthy individuals in Gulf Arab states, particularly Kuwait and Saudi Arabia, who supported its fight against President Bashar al-Assad.

-Today, ISIS is said to earn a significant amounts from the oil fields it controls in eastern Syria, reportedly selling some of the supply back to the Syrian government.
+Today, IS is said to earn significant amounts from the oil fields it controls in eastern Syria, reportedly selling some of the supply back to the Syrian government.
 It is also believed to have been selling looted antiquities from historical sites.